autocrypt/protected-headers/draft-protected-headers.in.md

 The subsections below provide example messages that implement the Protected Header scheme.

-The secret keys and OpenPGP certificates from {{I-D.draft-bre-openpgp-samples-00}} can be used to decrypt and verify them.
+The secret keys and OpenPGP certificates from {{I-D.draft-bre-openpgp-samples-00}} can be used to decrypt and verify the PGP/MIME messages.

+The secret keys and X.509 certificates from {{I-D.draft-dkg-lamps-samples-01}} can be used to decrypt and verify the S/MIME messages.

-They are provided in textual source form as {{RFC5322}} messages.
+All test vectors are provided in textual source form as {{RFC5322}} messages.

 Signed PGP/MIME Message with Protected Headers {#test-vector-pgp-signed-only}
 ----------------------------------------------